 Revenue will rise 3 percent to 5 percent in 2012, the company said in a statement yesterday.
 That was lower than an earlier projection for a gain at a percentage in the high single digits.
-Santa Clara, California-based Intel posted $54 billion in sales last year, and analysts on average estimated (INTC) growth of 4.8 percent, according to data compiled by Bloomberg.
+Santa Clara, California-based Intel posted $54 billion in sales last year, and analysts on average estimated (INTC:US) growth of 4.8 percent, according to data compiled by Bloomberg.

 With demand in developed countries ebbing, Intel is relying on PC purchases in emerging regions such as China and India for growth.
 Though its third-quarter sales forecast fell short of some analysts’ projections, the company’s data-center group, which makes chips used in the server machines that underpin networks, posted a sales gain of 15 percent in the second quarter, helping keep profitability at record levels.